 - Does anything help the pain or make it worse?

 Your examination will include a neurological and physical examination, during which Dr. Myshka will evaluate your posture, range of motion, spinal alignment, muscle tension, and nerve responses.
 She may even perform an x-ray to check for fractures, arthritis, disc issues, or bone spurs.
 All of these tests give Dr. Myshka greater insight into your body’s functions and your neck pain, allowing her to create a customized plan.

-To begin, it’s important to note that treatment at Myshka Chiropractic does not include drugs, which only mask the pain and do not treat it.
+To begin, it’s important to note that treatment by our Jonesboro neck pain doctor does not include drugs, which only mask the pain and do not treat it.
 Nor does it include surgery, which we consider to be a last resort only after a number of other proven solutions have been exhausted.

 Neck adjustments, also known as cervical manipulation, are most often used to improve mobility of your neck, as well as to address pain and stiffness.
 Neck adjustments often allow the adjoining muscles to relax, giving you more range of motion and easing discomfort.
 By increasing mobility through manipulation, your body can better manage the symptoms.

-Neck adjustments are often done in conjunction with adjustment of the spine because the two are integrally connected.
-Adjustments may also be done alongside therapies such as cold laser therapy, massage, mobilization and rehabilitative exercises.
+Chiropractic adjustments may also be recommended alongside therapies such as cold laser therapy, mobilization, and rehabilitative exercises.

 Of course, Dr. Myshka will work with you to develop a personalized care plan to address your unique needs.

 Receive Relief from Our Neck Pain Doctor in Jonesboro Today